4 Minute Read

 A Home Value Primer

 Of course, if you search online, you’re bound to find all sorts of values for your home out there.
-Many of these estimates are automatically generated based on public information like tax records, sales history and comparable sales.
+Many of these estimates generate automatically based on public information like tax records, sales history, and comparable sales.
 Sounds great . . . until you realize that your home’s unique features and overall condition were never part of the equation.

 Clearly, these figures aren’t a reliable measure of your home’s actual market value.
 But that doesn’t make them worthless.
 Let’s explore one way you can use websites like Zillow to your advantage.